 Walk with Ease

 This six-week walking program will provide an opportunity for increased physical activity for the participants in the DPP program.

 You may be at risk for type 2 diabetes, but there is something you can do about it.

 The Centers for Disease Control and Prevention-led National Diabetes Prevention Program can help you make a change for life.
 This program helps you learn how to change your lifestyle to prevent type 2 diabetes.

 This program teaches people how to lower their risk of getting Type 2 Diabetes by eating healthier, increasing physical activity, and losing weight.
 Group sessions are held once a week for 16 weeks and then on a monthly basis.

-Join us at the Franklin Court Independent Living Community Room to learn how to prepare delicious, healthy meals with a local chef.
+Our popular Cooking Demonstrations are held on alternating months at the Franklin Court Independent Living Community Room and the Bristol Housing Authority Community Room.
+Learn how to prepare delicious, healthy meals with a local chef.

 Diabetes Prevention Program

 The co-coordinators will plan, coordinate and deliver comprehensive recreational activities and programs at the community center.